valor-software/ngx-bootstrap/breakin-7.md

 v8:
 - bs5 support
 - animation
+- test: use collectCoverageFrom
+- gen api-docs per lib

 done:
 - change gh-pages deployment to include base and disable hash page 404.html
 - deploy scully
+- nx: use local runner by default and nx-cloud in ci
+- test: fix coverage and use relative imports of ngx-bootstrap modules